 FMO has been entrusted by the Dutch Government to execute the mandates of the Funds.
-Currently MASSIF, Building Prospects, Access to Energy - I, FOM, FOM-OS and the Land Use Facility of the Dutch Fund for Climate and Development (DFCD) are under FMO's direct management; the execution of Access to Energy - II and the other facilities of DFCD are performed by third parties under FMO's supervision.
+Currently MASSIF, Building Prospects, Access to Energy - I, FOM and the Land Use Facility of the Dutch Fund for Climate and Development (DFCD) are under FMO's direct management; the execution of Access to Energy - II and the other facilities of DFCD are performed by third parties under FMO's supervision.

 FMO charges a management fee to the Dutch Ministry of Foreign Affairs and it is reimbursed accordingly from the subsidy amount of Building Prospects.
-The management fee amounts up to €9 million in 2021 (2020: €9 million).
-BP has sold one exposure to FMO, a loan of €11 million (2020: €11 million).
+The management fee amounts up to €9 million in 2022 (2021: €9 million).
+BP has sold no loan or equity exposure to FMO (2021: transfer of a loan for €11 million).